About me

 This is Aitor Alvarez-Gila’s personal webpage.

-I am a senior researcher at Tecnalia’s Computer Vision Group.
-My main research interests are deep learning and other machine learning / computer vision models for image understanding, computational color and spectral imaging.
-I have been building stuff that works based on these and other techniques (3D reconstruction, image enhancement for adverse weather, radiometry, etc.) since 2010 for biomedical, steelmaking, agro and packaging industries, among others.
+I am a lead researcher at Tecnalia’s Computer Vision and Visual Interaction group.
+My main research interests are deep learning and other machine learning / computer vision models for image and 3D understanding, and spectral imaging.
+UPDATE 2022-: I now also care about multimodal (e.g. Vision & Language) models and the latest trends in generative deep learning and 3D neural scene representations (e.g. NeRF, 3D Gaussians), of course, who doesn’t?
+Anyway, I have been building stuff that works based on these techniques since 2010 for biomedical, steelmaking, agro, waste management and packaging industries, among others.

-Prior to that, I completed the Erasmus Mundus CIMET Master (Color in Informatics and Media Technology) in color science and computer vision and made research stays at the Universities of Granada (ES), Saint-Etienne (FR), Gjøvik (NO) and Amsterdam (NL) from 2008 until 2010.
+Prior to that, I completed the Erasmus Mundus CIMET Master (now COSI-Computational Colour and Spectral Imaging) in color science and computer vision and made research stays at the Universities of Granada (ES), Jean Monnet (Saint-Etienne, FR), NTNU (Gjøvik, NO) and UvA (Amsterdam, NL) from 2008 until 2010.

 In past lives, I’ve also been a consultant in a dark suit working for multinational financial companies and public administration.